dotpep/clean-ddd-marketplace-api/README.md

-# Clean Architected Django Boilerplace (Marketplace)
+# Clean DDD Architected Django Boilerplace (Marketplace)

 This is ideal, clean and well-structured/architected Django Boilerplate and example using Django, Django Ninja, Postgres, Docker and Makefile